Maumagnaguagno/maumagnaguagno.github.io/pddl.md

 )
 ```

-## Matching PDDL and planner
+## Requirements
-- Planners usually do not support full PDDL specifications
+Planners usually do not support every PDDL specification out there, as each version adds requirements to support domains that otherwise would not be able to be described in PDDL.
-  - Too much, hard to maintain and optimize
+Not to mention the many experimental requirements that are published without sufficient implementation details.
+A planner that support everything is too complex for developers that are interested in a subset of PDDL that solves their problem, they need to focus on something they can maintain and optimize for their use case.
-- User must select ideal/correct planner based on requirements
+It is left to the user to select ideal/correct planner based on their requirements:
-  - What do you need to describe domain and problem?
+- What do you need to better describe domain and problem?
   - The ``:requirements`` field is your friend
-  - What do you expect as output?
+- What do you expect?
-    - Any plan (sub-optimal)
+  - Sarisficing plan (sub-optimal, fast)
-    - Step-optimal plan
+  - Step-optimal plan (Optimal, slow)
-    - Metric-based plan (minimize/maximize time/cost/resource)
+  - Metric-based plan (minimize/maximize time/cost/resource, slower)

-## Most common requirements
+Common requirements:
 - ``:strips`` - default requirement (positive preconditions, add and delete effects)
 - ``:negative-preconditions`` - able to use ``not`` in preconditions
 - ``:equality`` - able to use ``=`` in preconditions